Dynamite PR Coming to your Screens

 Monday, November 10th, 2014

-Our team at the Holyrood Partnership have had another explosive week in the media, telling our client’s stories in the best best way possible.
+Our team at the Holyrood PR have had another explosive week in the media, telling our client’s stories in the best best way possible.

 Our first dynamite story created buzz in the papers this week, as the Scottish Business Resilience Centre highlighted the threat of theft within businesses from a very unlikely source – employees.